mlaursen/react-md/docs/src/components/Customization/MinimizingBundle/README.md

 The commented out line is a little better because it will only include the `LinearProgress` and the `CircularProgress` components.
 However, if the `CircularProgress` component is actually never used, it was imported for no reason.

-Anything not defined at the top level `react-md` API or documented on the website is not guarenteed to be stable and may change without notice.
+Anything not defined at the top level `react-md` API or documented on the website is not guaranteed to be stable and may change without notice.

 ## Minimizing CSS Bundle Size